What is SOSA

 SOSA Software Requirements

-SOSA requirements for the software operating environment includes recommendations for a Run-Time Environment (RTE) which references the FACE Technical Standard amongst others.
+SOSA requirements for the software operating environment include recommendations for a Run-Time Environment (RTE) which references the FACE Technical Standard amongst others.
 It is also worth noting that the SOSA RTE specifically excludes GPU programming languages and FPGA firmware.
 Security, including authentication and authorization, is also part of the SOSA specification.

 The VITA VPX standards do not define the software environment, therefore the SOSA RTE recommendations are outside the scope of this article.